awsdocs/amazon-ecs-developer-guide/doc_source/ECS_AWSCLI_EC2.md

 By default, your account receives a `default` cluster when you launch your first container instance\.

 **Note**
 The benefit of using the `default` cluster that is provided for you is that you don't have to specify the `--cluster cluster_name` option in the subsequent commands\.
-If you do create your own, non\-default, cluster you need to specify `--cluster cluster_name` for each command that you intend to use with that cluster\.
+If you do create your own, non\-default, cluster, you must specify `--cluster cluster_name` for each command that you intend to use with that cluster\.

 Create your own cluster with a unique name with the following command: